 This section describes the powerful wizard that enables integrating—in just a few clicks—the creation of an imported web service, the related data entities, the XML-mapping, and a microflow to trigger the web service.

 To import a web service using the wizard, follow these steps:

 Open your domain model and click Import web service/XML file in the toolbar.

-This will open a straightforward wizard dialog that guides you through importing the result of a web service (or an XML file).
-As a result, it will generate the following items:
+This opens the Import Web Service or XML Schema wizard that will guide you through importing the result of a web service (or an XML file).
+As a result, it will generate the following:

 - Domain model entities to store the results